Putting your child’s high school career on paper.

 by Anne Vaccaro Brady

 After sitting through many college information sessions, I’ve learned that colleges don’t necessarily want kids involved in “everything.”
 They’re looking for the academically successful student who participates in at least one activity outside the classroom that reveals commitment, responsibility and/or a special interest.
-The activity sheet creates a clearer picture of your teen and how well she might fit in at a particular college.
+The activity sheet creates a clearer picture of your teen and how well they might fit in at a particular college.

 Setting up the high school resume Start by checking out the resume of a recent graduate or two from your school—most parents are happy to share—to get an idea of what it should look like.
 The top of the page should have your child’s full name.